LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * Look for signs of students struggling and falling behind
   * Use feedback from students and TFs to determine how to cover the topic more effectively.
   * Adjust examples and descriptions of topics as needed.
-* Manage and coach TFs
+* Act as resource for TFs

 ## Teaching Fellows (TFs)